 To consider expansions of sKTG, and ultimately the compatibility of these with Z^w , we first note that sKTG is finitely generated (and therefore any expansion Z^u is determined by its values on finitely many generators).
-The proof of this is not hard but somewhat lengthy, so we postpone it to Sect.
-5.2.
+The proof of this is not hard but somewhat lengthy, so we postpone it to the Odds and Ends (Section 5).

-Proposition 4.13 The algebraic structure sKTG is finitely generated by the following list of elements:
+Proposition 4.11.
+The algebraic structure sKTG is finitely generated by the following list of elements: